seanavery/jetson-nano-box/README.md

 Now it is time to install a proper power supply and fan.
 The power supply provides `4A * 5V = 20W` of power.
 In order to use barrell jack instead of microusb, use the jumper pin provided in the devleopment to cover `J48 Power Jack/USB Power Select Jumper`.
 Plug power supply into barrell and the nano should boot up.

 ![power](power.png)

+To attatch the fan, first use an M3 threading tool to exapnd the holes ontop of the heatsink.
+I used an `Aligle 5pcs Brand New Daily Household Steel Silver Adjustable T Type One-Hand Ratchet Wrench with M3-M8 Taps Threading Tool (M3-M8)` to get the job done.
+Next use M3 25mm hex screws to bolt the fan to the heatsink.

 ### 4. Enclosure and Camera Mount

+Attach power an reset button and connect the CSI camera before screwing the board into the base of the box.

 ![open](open.jpg)

+I attached the camera mount panel to the opposite of the CSI ports to allow the ribbon cable to lay flight when packed.

+## Conclusion

+Ok, we now have a fully functioning and powerful computer vision camera to work with.
+In the next experiment, we will build a realtime camera that runs object detection on the gpu.